[OVERVIEW]

 =========

-Hypnosis is pivotal to Gengar's success as a sleep inducer in the tier.
-Gengar possesses the fastest sleep-inducing move in the tier, which means it can get its sleep move in before other prevalent sleepers such as Jynx, Exeggutor and Sing Chansey.
+Hypnosis is pivotal to Gengar's success; it possesses the fastest sleep-inducing move in the tier, which means it can use the move before other prevalent sleepers such as Jynx, Exeggutor, and Sing Chansey.

-Despite coming off of a mediocre 65 base Attack stat, Explosion is still a very strong move that should never be dropped.
-Gengar's speed also means that it will manage to Explode more consistently than other slower Explosion users such as Exeggutor, or Snorlax.
-Moreover, this high base speed means that the move comes with a high critical hit chance paired to it, which can significantly increase the value of Gengar's Explosion, netting a guaranteed KO on almost every Pokemon in the tier.
+Despite coming off of a mediocre base 65 Attack stat, Explosion is still a very strong move that should never be dropped.
+Gengar's Speed also means that it will manage to use the move more consistently than slower explosive move users such as Exeggutor and Snorlax.
+Moreover, its high base Speed means that the move comes with a high critical hit chance, which can significantly increase the value of Gengar's Explosion by netting a guaranteed KO on almost every Pokemon in the tier.

-Gengar excels in the lead slot both due to being able to immediately threaten Sleep using its fast Hypnosis and being arguably the best Pokemon in the tier to sack to Sleep, since it retains a lot of its utility even while asleep through its Normal-type immunity.
-Outspeeding Jynx is especially relevant since both are most commonly found in the lead slot and teams with Jynx usually do not carry any other sleeper in the team, creating an awkward situation for the Jynx user both through the threat of Hypnosis or Explosion paired with a backup sleeper.
-Some of its utility includes deterring the opponent from clicking Explosion simply by virtue of its existence, as well as walling Tauros and Snorlax variants not packing Earthquake or Amnesia.
-Moreover, it allows its user to switch into Body Slams and Hyper Beams, drawing in weaker moves such as Earthquake or Ice moves from the aforementioned Snorlax and Tauros for cleaner entry to another Pokemon.
-These two reasons also give the Gengar user opportunities to try to wake it up, as the opponent may click the Normal move again expecting the switch, or burn sleep turns against the aforementioned Tauros and Snorlax sets.
+Gengar excels in the lead slot due to both its ability to immediately threaten sleep using its fast Hypnosis and being arguably the best Pokemon in the tier to sacrifice to sleep, since it retains a lot of its utility even while asleep through its Normal immunity.
+Outspeeding Jynx is especially relevant, since both are most commonly found in the lead slot, and teams with Jynx usually do not carry any other sleeper, which creates an awkward situation for the Jynx user through both the threat of Hypnosis and the threat of Explosion paired with a backup sleeper.
+Some of Gengar's utility also includes deterring the opponent's Pokemon from using Explosion simply by virtue of its existence, as well as walling Tauros and Snorlax variants not packing Earthquake or Amnesia.
+Moreover, its typing allows it to switch into Body Slam and Hyper Beam, drawing in weaker moves such as Earthquake or Ice-type moves from the aforementioned Snorlax and Tauros for a cleaner entry to another Pokemon.
+These two reasons also give Gengar opportunities to try to wake up—as its foes may use their Normal-type moves again, expecting the switch—or burn sleep turns against the aforementioned Tauros and Snorlax sets.

-Gengar's perks while asleep mean that one should generally opt to Psychic opposing Gengar instead of clicking Hypnosis.
-One Psychic leaves Gengar in a very awkward position against Pokemon such as Exeggutor, who can now much more effectively push Sleep past Gengar since Psychic is now a KO, and Snorlax, who can now threaten the KO too with Earthquake.
-In fact, even if Snorlax is not packing Earthquake, Gengar will still have to respect its threat and oftentimes switch out, allowing even mono-attacking Snorlax variants to capitalise on the opponent's lack of information to generate progress it would otherwise not be able to.
-When using Gengar for its defensive abilities, one must be very aware of its HP, because Gengar relies on it a lot to perform that job.
+Gengar's perks while asleep mean that it should generally opt to hit opposing Gengar with Psychic instead of using Hypnosis.
+One Psychic leaves opposing Gengar in a very awkward position against Pokemon such as Exeggutor—which can now much more effectively push sleep past it, since Psychic now KOes it—and Snorlax, which can also threaten the KO with Earthquake.
+In fact, even if Snorlax is not packing Earthquake, opposing Gengar will still have to respect its threat and oftentimes switch out, allowing even mono-attacking Snorlax variants to capitalize on the opponent's lack of information to generate progress it would otherwise not be able to.
+When using Gengar for its defensive abilities, you must be very aware of its HP, because Gengar relies on it a lot to perform that job.

-Nevertheless, leading Gengar often translates into high variance and a lot of mindgames in the first turns of the game.
-This is especially acute in lead Gengar dittos, because of Psychic's special drop chance, Gengar's critical hit rate, and Hypnosis' shaky accuracy.
-Even if the opponent is not leading Gengar, experienced opponents will often try to beat Gengar instead of inflicting sleep on it.
-This includes both damaging it with a strong move, creating the dynamics mentioned in the previous paragraph, or even paralysing it instead, since a paralysed Gengar is often preferrable to a sleeping Gengar.
-These dynamics result in several mindgames across the early game surronding clicking a Sleep move versus a Paralysis-inducing/attacking move.
+Nevertheless, leading Gengar often translates into high variance and a lot of mind games in the first turns of the game.
+This is especially acute in mirror matchups because of Psychic's Special drop chance, Gengar's critical hit rate, and Hypnosis's shaky accuracy.
+Even if the opponent is not leading Gengar, experienced opponents will often try to beat Gengar instead putting it to sleep.
+This includes both damaging it with a strong move to create the dynamics mentioned in the previous paragraph and even paralyzing it, since opponents often prefer a paralyzed Gengar over a sleeping one.
+These dynamics result in several early-game mind games revolving around incapacitating, paralyzing, or attacking Gengar.

-Despite being less common than lead Gengar, a Gengar used outside the first slot dodges the early game mindgames and high variance dynamics lead Gengar often provides.
-It also allows Gengar to come in against Snorlax and Tauros early game, since these Pokemon will generally click Body Slam until Gengar has been revealed (unless given a specific reason not to, such as scouting for Counter on Chansey).
-This allows the Gengar user to turn the tables on them and immediately generate threat through sleep - it outspeeds Snorlax and Tauros is generally percieved as too high value to be sacked to sleep, thus being forced out.
+Despite being less common than lead variants, a non-lead Gengar dodges early-game mind games and high-variance dynamics it otherwise often experiences.
+Not leading also allows Gengar to come in against Snorlax and Tauros early-game, since these Pokemon will generally opt for Body Slam until Gengar has been revealed—unless they have a specific reason not to, such as scouting for Counter on Chansey.
+This allows Gengar to turn the tables on them and immediately threaten their teams through sleep; it outspeeds Snorlax, and Tauros is often perceived as too valuable to be put to sleep, thus being forced out.

-Night Shade's ability to hit Exeggutor becomes of less importance outside the lead slot, since Gengar is considerably less subject to pressure from Exeggutor when played from the back.
-Moreover, Thunderbolt allows Gengar to hit Water-types such as Starmie, Cloyster, Slowbro, and Lapras for super effective damage, Psychic-types such as Alakazam and Jynx for more damage than Psychic, as well as coming with a nice 10% paralysis chance, all traits that are more relevant when Gengar is used outside the lead slot.
-Lastly, since Gengar appreciates the ability to hit Rhydon hard and reliably forcing Rest Snorlax without Earthquake out, Psychic is generally preferred over Night Shade too.
-When kept awake, back Gengar can also be more effectively used for the aforementioned defensive traits against Snorlax and Tauros, since it can actually damage them in return.
+While still worthy of consideration, Night Shade's ability to hit Exeggutor generally becomes of less importance outside the lead slot, since Gengar is subject to considerably less pressure from it when brought out from the back.
+Thunderbolt allows Gengar to hit Water-types such as Starmie, Cloyster, Slowbro, and Lapras for super effective damage and Psychic-types such as Alakazam and Jynx for more damage than Psychic, as well as coming with a nice 10% paralysis chance, all traits that are more relevant when Gengar is used outside the lead slot.
+Lastly, Psychic provides the ability to hit Rhydon hard and reliably forces Rest Snorlax without Earthquake out, two traits Gengar heavily appreciates.
+When kept awake, non-lead Gengar can also be more effectively used for the aforementioned defensive traits against Snorlax and Tauros, since it can actually damage them in return.

 Team Options